Dear Civilian Best Friend,

 There are no words to express my heart-felt thanks for being friends with my military child.

 Countless times she has had to brave a new playground filled with nothing but strangers.
 She has had to find her place amongst groups of friends that have been together for years.
 She has felt the sinking tug of being an outsider far too often.

-My daughter has attended 3 new schools in 5 years.
+My daughter has attended three new schools in five years.
 The older she gets, the harder fitting in has been.
 Other kids already have their friends and daily spots on the playground.
-It’s so easy for them to look past “the new kid”.
+It’s so easy for them to look past “the new kid.”

 Your child was special though.
 They didn’t look past her.
 They saw her and made her feel like things might be okay in this new place.
 School was better; this place was better, because of your child.

 When you discovered we were military, your heart must have second-guessed the friendship.
 I get it, we aren’t permanent and eventually tears will be shed if they turn into BFFs.
 It’s scary to let your child be friends with someone who you know will move away.